abhinaypandey02/bombsquad_chat_commands/README.md

 After both the steps you should see a folder _bombsquad_chat_commands_ in the mods folder.  <br>

-# Step 2: Adding the implementation in bombsquad files
+# Step 2: Adding the implementation in bombsquad files:
   In python/ba/_hooks.py <br>
   add:<br>